SasCezar/AnnotatedWasteComponents/README.md

 ## License

-This project is licensed under the MIT License - see the [license](./license.txt) file for details.
+#### License Update
+This repository was previously licensed under the MIT License.
+However, it includes code that is licensed under the GNU General Public License (GPL).
+As a result, the entire project is now licensed under the GPL 3.
+All previous and future versions must comply with this license.